Mentor Zhdrella

-Mentor Zhdrella (born 10 June 1988) is a Kosovan professional footballer who plays as a midfielder for Kosovan club Llapi and the Kosovo national team.
+Mentor Zhdrella (born 10 June 1988) is a Kosovan professional football official and a former midfielder.
+He is the sporting director for Llapi.
 He has been hailed as one of Kosovo's greatest talent, having been named four times as Footballer of the Year of Kosovo, in 2009, 2010, 2011 and 2012.
 Mentor Zhdrella is known for his pace, dribbling and his speciality is free kicks.

 Club career

 Drita

 On 28 March 2014, Zhdrella joined fellow top flight side Drita for the remaining part of 2013–14 season.

 Partizani Tirana

 In June 2014, Zhdrella signed with Albanian Superliga side Partizani Tirana and was handed squad number 7.
 He left the club after only one month after being unable to live away from his family.

 Prishtina

 On 22 July 2014, Zhdrella completed a transfer to Prishtina by penning a one-year contract.
 He was presented on the same day and was assigned squad number 7, stating: Prishtina is the biggest club of country, it's normal to be part of it."
-He made his debut on 16 August in the opening matchday of 2014–15 Football Superleague of Kosovo against Istogu where his cross in 9th minute turned into an owngoal by Istogu's Elvis Gacaferri in an eventual 2–1 away win.
+He made his debut on 16 August in the opening matchday of 2014–15 Football Superleague of Kosovo against Istogu where his cross in the ninth minute turned into an own goal by Istogu's Elvis Gacaferri in an eventual 2–1 away win.

 His first score-sheet contributions came in his sixth appearance for the club on 20 September, netting in the 1–1 home draw against Vëllaznimi, ending a run of defeats.
 He had to wait until 1 April of the following year to score his second goals, netting the second in the 3–0 home win over Drenica.
 He finished the season with 5 goals in 33 league appearances, being ever-presented as Prishtina finished 3rd in the championship.
 Following the end of the contract, Zhderlla left as a free agent.